 The Upper protocol entity parameter determines the protocol entity that processes the service primitive (BTP or GN6).

 The Packet transport type parameter is the packet transport type (GUC, SHB, TSB, GBC, GAC) of the received packet.

+The AliID parameter indicates the ALI at the Access layer that received the packet.

 The Destination parameter is the destination address for GeoUnicast or the geographical area for GeoBroadcast/GeoAnycast with which the GeoNetworking packet was generated by the source.